ZachLiuGIS/reactjs-auth-django-rest/README.md

-# This is an ReactJS Authentication Demo Site, using django-rest-auth as backend
+# A ReactJS Authentication Demo Site, using django-rest-auth as backend

 This demo demonstrate how to build a simple authentication system using ReactJS + React Router + Flux.
 It also shows that ReactJS can be integrated with django easily with browerify and gulp.